QuickMadeSimulation/QmdevHA/README.md

 ## QmdevHA (HACS Custom Integration) — Using Events

-QmdevHA exposes Home Assistant events from ZMQ messages.
+QmdevHA exposes Home Assistant events from Qmdev 7.1/QmdevSimConnect 5.1.
 Instead of directly controlling devices, you create automations that react to these events.
 This keeps logic in Home Assistant, making it flexible and extensible.

 ### Events